Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 The cause of excessive heating can be working on continuously overcurrent conditions, either poor power quality or a high degree of operating temperature.

-In fact, there is a 50% reduction in the insulation life of a motor for every 10 degrees Celsius that the temperature rises over the motor.
+There is a 50% reduction in the insulation life of a motor for every 10 degrees Celsius that the temperature rises over the motor.
 For more information about motor insulation, read my article here.

 For more details about motor temperature rise, read my other article here.